 Undocumented Workers in Colorado

-Since 2013, Colorado has been among the states that allows undocumented workers to get licenses - and, by extension, car insurance.
+Since 2013, Colorado has been among the states that allow undocumented workers to get licenses - and, by extension, car insurance.

-The Institute estimates that the Colorado drivers could eventually see savings of $29.5 million in insurance premiums annually from the 2013 law.
-Insurance companies could expect a revenue boost of $113.1 million annually.
-It adds that other states allowing undocumented immigrants to obtain licenses have seen a sharp drop in the percentage of uninsured motorists.
+The Institute has estimated that the Colorado drivers could eventually see savings of $29.5 million in insurance premiums annually from the 2013 law.
+Similarly, insurance companies could expect a revenue boost of $113.1 million annually.

 Ridesharing Insurance in CO: Are You Covered?

 Colorado was the first state to officially embrace ridesharing companies such as Uber and Lyft, with the governor signing legislation in 2014 that expressly authorized them to do business in the state.
-But that doesn't mean the fine print is worked out.
-A year later, the Public Utilities Commission was still hammering out the rules.
-So, although drivers can be assured they are working legally, they still need to make certain they are covering their bases in terms of insurance.
+Years later, a number of convenient policies exist thanks to some of the biggest auto insurers in the nation.

 Car Accidents: How to File a Claim in Colorado